 Changes in interest receivable on variable rate investments will be posted to the surplus or deficit on the provision of services and affect the general fund balance.
-Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in other CIES.

 The council has a number of strategies for managing interest rate risk.
 The Annual Treasury Management Strategy draws together council's prudential and treasury indicators and its expected treasury operations, including forecast interest rate movements.